 : Reflex saves are the most common type of "Basic Save", and often Basic Saves are the ones where the difference between a Success and a Critical Success is the most significant.
 This will protect from a lot of damage from area effects like fireballs and breath weapons.

-: Since your Proficiency with weapons improves at the same rate as martial class like the Barbarian and the Champion, you'll get the best bonuses.
+: Since your Proficiency with weapons improves at the same rate as martial class like the Barbarian and the Champion, you'll start at the +3 bonus in most cases.

 : The benefits vary depending on your Swashbuckler Style.

 : Vague, and the bonus is both small and of a common type.